-What determines the best healthcare system is how much the country spends in the quality of the health care provided and what are the outcomes of that spending.
+What determines the best healthcare system is how much the country spends on the quality of the health care provided and what are the outcomes of that spending.
 Moreover, it depends on the availability of healthcare services and obviously how effective it is at keeping the country’s populous healthy.
-At what cost, and what consumers are required to pay and how employers are contributing to it.
+At what cost, what consumers are required to pay, and how employers are contributing to it.
 The increasing cost of healthcare services is among some of the major problems in the U.S. healthcare system.
 Apart from all, is there any secure messaging system like Secure Text Messaging HIPAA that can help get effective healthcare information to minimize the cost?

 Expensive to afford